 Host a sponsored video football game tournament – simply charge your friends and family 50p to enter and then play each other in knock-out rounds until a winner is crowned!

 Collect some old baby-photos of your mates, bosses or teachers.
-Then stick them up on a wall and get people to pay to guess who they are for a fee.
+Then stick them up on a wall, take a photo and get people to pay to guess who they are for a fee.

 You don't need Simon Cowell to host an X-Factor night!
-Get participants to belt out their favourite X-Factor tunes (for a fee, of course) and award the winner with a massive cake.
+Get participants to belt out their favourite X-Factor tunes on zoom (for a fee, of course) and award the winner with a massive cake.